ibm-cloud-docs/openwhisk/prep.md

 ### Create an action by using external libraries with Go modules
 {: #prep_go_external_libraries}

 You can create an action by using third-party libraries with Go modules.
-For more information about Go modules, see [Go module doc](https://golang.org/ref/mod).
+For more information about Go modules, see [Go module doc](https://go.dev/ref/mod){: external}.
-{: #shortdesc}
+{: shortdesc}

 If the action has not been pre-compiled, then the libraries are downloaded at the action execution time.
 If you pre-compile the action, then the libraries are already packaged into the binary and don't need to be downloaded during the action execution time.